rileyrg/linux-init/README.md

 # Font  for window titles.
 Will also be used by the bar unless a different font
 # is used in the bar {} block below.
-#font pango:monospace 12
+# font pango:monospace 8
-# font pango:JetBrains Mono 16
+font pango:JetBrains Mono 8

 # This font is widely installed, provides lots of unicode glyphs, right-to-left
 # text rendering and scalability on retina/hidpi displays (thanks to pango).
-font pango:DejaVu Sans Mono 16
-set_from_resource $i3font i3wm.i3font pango:Monospace 10font $i3font
-font $i3font

 # The combination of xss-lock, nm-applet and pactl is a popular choice, so
 # they are included here as an example.
 Modify as you see fit.